tronprotocol/documentation/TRON_Protocol/Token_Creation_EN.md

 5，Click “create” to enter token creation page.
 Fill in required information and then click “Issue Token” to issue your tokens.

-   +  It is very easy to create your own tokens in TRON’s ecosystem, you will be able to issue your own tokens.
-The following parameters shown as below:
+   +  It is very easy to create your own tokens in TRON’s ecosystem, here you will be able to issue your own tokens.
+The following parameters are shown as below:
    **Token name**
    **Total Supply**:Total amount of tokens which will be in circulation.
    **Token description**